 CANDIDATE NAME

-CENTRE NUMBER CANDIDATE NUMBER
+, CENTRE NUMBER CANDIDATE NUMBER

 ADDITIONAL MATHEMATICS 0606/11

-Paper 1 Oc tober/November 2023
+1 Paper 1 Octob ber/November 2021

 2 hours

 You must answe er on the question paper.

-No additional m paterials are needed

 - Answer all questions. • - Use a black or dark blue pen.
 You may use an HB pencil for any diagrams or graphs. - Write your name, centre number and candidate number in the boxes at the top of the page. - Write your answer to each question in the space provided. • - Do not use an erasable pen or correction fluid. • - Do not write on any bar codes. - You should use a calculator where appropriate. - You must show all necessary working clearly; no marks will be given for unsupported answers from a calculator. - Give non-exact numerical answers correct to 3 significant figures, or 1 decimal place for angles in • degrees, unless a different level of accuracy is specified in the question.